 Open Access and licensing

 The publication of articles and supplementary material in public infrastructure minimises publication expenses and enables open access at no cost to authors or readers (Diamond Open Access).
 All manuscripts and other resources are published under a creative commons license.
 Authors can choose from four different licences (CC BY, CC BY-SA, CC BY-NC, CC BY-NC-SA), all of which allow them to retain the copyright and full publishing rights without restrictions.
-Psicológica is member of the Free Journal Network and adheres to the fair open access principles as set out at the Budapest Open Access Initiative and https://fairopenaccess.org/.
+Psicológica is member of the Free Journal Network and adheres to the fair open access principles as set out at the Budapest Open Access Initiative and the Go FAIR initiative.

 Indexing